-Nothing has come to our attention to indicate that the Selected Information has not been properly prepared, in all material respects in accordance with the Reporting Criteria: - t it is our opinion that Dalkin has established appropriate systems for the collection, aggregation and analysis of quantitative data within the scope of our work.
+Nothing has come to our attention to indicate that the Selected Information has not been properly prepared, in all material - respects, in accordance with the Reporting Criteria: - It is our opinion that Daikin has established appropriate systems for the collection, aggregation and analysis of quantitative data within the scope of our work.

-Statement of Independence, Integrity and Competence Bureau Veritas is an independent professional services company that specialises in quality, environmental, health, safety and social accountability with over 190 years history.
-Its assurance team has extensive experience in conducting verification over environmental, social, ethical and health and safety information, systems and processes
+Statement of Independence, Integrity and Competence

+Bureau Verifas is an independent professional services company that specialises in quality, environmental, health, safety and social accountability with over 190 years history.
+Its assurance team has extensive experience in conducting verification over environmental social ethical and health and safety information, systems and processes environmental, social princial and neutral nario sately informations, systems and processes.

-Bureau Veritas operates Quality Management System which complies with the requirements of globally recognized quality management standard, and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards and applicable legal and regulatory
+Bureau Verita operates Quality Management System which complies with the requirements of globally recognized quality management standard, and accordingly maintains a comprehensive system of quality control including documented policies and procedures regarding compliance with ethical requirements, professional standards, quality reviews and applicable legal and regulatory requirements which we consider to be equivalent to ISQM 1 & 2.